3BMLabs/Blog/_posts/2021-01-06-FreeCAD-Blender-Open-Source-BIM.markdown

 # FreeCAD, Blender & Open Source BIM

-2021 will be the year of the further development of Open Source BIM-software!
+IMHO 2021 will be the year of the further development of Open Source BIM-software!

 The developments in the OS BIM are going rapidly during the last year.
 Its awesome!
 FreeCAD Versie 0.19 is the latest version(still in development) with a lot of new functionalities.
 [Release Notes 0.19](https://wiki.freecadweb.org/Release_notes_0.19)

 I think within approximately 5? years FreeCAD or Blender can be used like other 3D-BIM software(Revit/ArchiCAD/Allplan) and users will start to switch to Open Source.

 The 3D-modelling capacities are on a fantastic level!
-Drawingscreation is possible although not on the level of the commercial BIM-software.
+Drawingcreation is possible although not on the level of the commercial BIM-software.
 IMHO it is difficult to switch on this moment to Open Source BIM when you usually work with commercial BIM-software.
 There is a lot of work to do!
 But the developments are going fast.

 A great thing about FreeCAD & Blender is the fact that is Open Source.
 With CPython you can access all functionalities and a lot of Python Libraries are available.